About Cambridge Cancer Help Centre

 Recognising the need for mutual support, she founded the Centre to give people with cancer and their carers an opportunity to meet, talk and socialise and, if they wished, confide in each other.
 From small beginnings, the Centre now has a large and growing membership who visit from almost every village in Cambridgeshire .. with some from even further afield!

-Day-to-day management of the Centre is the responsibility of the Centre Management Team – a full-time Centre Manager supported by a Deputy Manager and team of volunteers.
-The role, most importantly, is to be a welcoming face and listening ear to everyone who visits, explaining what the Centre has to offer and exploring ways in which we can provide appropriate help and support.
+Day-to-day management of the Centre is the responsibility of the Centre Team – offering a welcoming face and listening ear to everyone who visits, explaining what the Centre has to offer and exploring ways in which we can provide appropriate help and support.

 Our Patron, Professor Robert Thomas, is a Consultant Oncologist at the Primrose Oncology Unit, Bedford and Addenbrooke’s Hospital Cambridge.
 In addition, he is Professor of Biological & Exercise Science at Coventry University, a Senior Clinical Tutor at Cambridge University and visiting Professor at the University of Bedfordshire.
 Professor Thomas has been lead speaker at our annual Wellbeing Conference since its inception in 2015 and is author of the book Lifestyle After Cancer.

 An Annual General Meeting is held normally at or around the end of March.

 At the Centre, people can speak openly in a warm and friendly environment.
 Indeed, the sense of a “safe haven”, psychological encouragement, friendship and mutual support – being able to give as well as receive – are seen as some of the most valuable benefits the Centre has to offer.